Published: February 24th, 2010 (IDW reprint version)

 Written by: Larry Hama

 Art by: Ron Wagner, William Johnson, Arvell Jones, Marshall Rogers, Tony Salmons

 Based on: G.I.
 Joe: A Real American Hero by Hasbro

-Pairs well with: any of the Larry Hama G.I.
-Joe stuff at IDW.
+Pairs well with: Any of the original Marvel G.I.
+Joe and Transformers comics.